 As mentioned, for many, taking the course and earning the CSC designation provides the ability to get into a financial services career.
 More and more financial services organizations are looking for CSC graduates because the education ensures they have a better understanding of the current landscape in the financial services industry and how it is structured, they know the features and benefits of a number of financial instruments, they see how to assess market performance including the ability to analyze corporate financial statements, they understand the portfolio management process, they gain a deeper knowledge of industry standards and ethics and they achieve a greater ability to serve financial services clients.

-The CSC designation may be enough for some individuals in terms of their career paths, for others, it’s what they need to proceed to next step in obtaining the career they want such as a Certified Financial Planner (CFP) or Certified Financial Advisor (CFA).
+The CSC designation may be enough for some individuals in terms of their career paths, for others, it’s what they need to proceed to next step in obtaining the career they want such as a Certified Financial Planner (CFP) or Certified Financial Analyst (CFA).

 Aside from using the CSC course as a step in a career path, for the serious personal investor, taking the course provides more than just further education (although learning something new is always good).
 For one, it allows the ability to better understand financial reports in print or online.
 Many people, while relatively investment savvy, find the markets confusing.
 The education in the CSC course helps to simplify and create an understanding around the reports that dominate the financial landscape.
 Secondly, because the CSC is really the ground level investment course, if you have an interest in investments, investing and the markets, this is best source of quality education at the initial, yet specific level.
 Third, and perhaps most important, is that the CSC Canada course allows for a greater sense of control over a wider range of investments.